rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231101_New York Times Podcasts.md

 *  And what about the rest of the world?
 *  I mean, there was a time, as we were talking about, when all of the big powers were focused
 *  on this conflict, in particular the Americans.
-*  Yeah, this area was the focus of what became in the journalistic cliché, the great game.
+*  Yeah, this area was the focus of what became in the journalistic clichÃ©, the great game.
 *  But by the time this latest conflict of Nagorno-Karabakh, the Americans were a much
 *  diminished force, at least in terms of their ambitions.
 *  I mean, the days of the 1990s when Washington hoped that the former Soviet Union would become